Tomas-J-Gonzalez/tg/content/inspirations.md

 <div class="footnote">
 *This moodboard is constantly evolving.
 I add new sources of inspiration as I discover them and remove ones that no longer resonate with my current thinking.*

-*Inspired by [Harry Cresswell's moodboard](https://mood.harrycresswell.com/) - thank you for the inspiration to create this page.*
+*Page concept inspired by [Zetto Plus](https://www.zetto.plus/inspirations), layout design inspired by [Harry Cresswell's moodboard](https://mood.harrycresswell.com/).*
 </div>

 </div>